Embed the Reporting Hub in Your App

 Configure your app to load Reporting Hub login in a new window

-If you can't use the Reporting Hub as the OIDC server for your app, the next best solution is to configure your app to load the Reporting Hub login in a new window, then return to your application once login is complete.
+If you can't use the Reporting Hub as the OIDC server for your app but still need to embed it in an iframe, the next best solution is to configure your app to load the Reporting Hub login in a new window, then return to your application once login is complete.
 This solution requires users to login once to your app, then to log in again to the Reporting Hub.

 Configure your identity provider to allow loading in an iframe